simmeringc/Java-WebPoller/submit/java-websitePoller-master/readme.md

 Maven should specify dependencies, classpaths and Java 1.8 to your IDE, if not, contact connersimmering@gmail.com.

-The application can be built and run in your IDE or from the generated JAR:
+The application can be built and run in your IDE or from the generated JAR.

-'website-poller-development-jar-with-dependencies.jar'

 ##Testing:

 Access the Menu Tool bar and enter your email to quickly test the applications features.
-See the PDF for a visual guide.

 ##HTML Filter Policy: